anyproto/anytype-heart/docs/proto.md

 ### Rpc.Block.Update
 Update a Smart/Internal block.
 Request can contain a content/field/permission/children update **Example scenarios**
-1A.
-Update text block on page
+Case A. Update text block on page
+1. TODO
-1B.
-Update page on dashboard
+Case B. Update page on dashboard
+1. TODO
-1C.
-Update page on page
+Case C. Update page on page
+1. TODO
-1D.
-Update page permission on a dashboard
+Case D. Update page permission on a dashboard
+1. TODO
-1E.
-Update page children of the same page
+Case E. Update page children of the same page
+1. TODO
-1F.
-Update children of a layout block on a page
+Case F. Update children of a layout block on a page
+1. TODO